benweier/blizzard.js/README.md

 ### Encoding

-All parameters should be first URL encoded before passed to the API methods, as automatic parameter encoding is **not** performed.
-This means character names like "Légōlâs" should be passed through `encodeURIComponent()` to produce URL-safe "L%C3%A9g%C5%8Dl%C3%A2s".
+All API paths are passed through `encodeURI()` to product URL-safe values. e.g. Character names like "Légōlâs" result in "L%C3%A9g%C5%8Dl%C3%A2s".
+Note that WoW realm slugs should contain no special characters requiring encoding. e.g. "Aman'thul" is slugified to "amanthul".
+Use the Realm Status API to fetch the full realm list and their associated slugs.

 <a name="overview"></a>
 ## Overview